 By any yardstick, this was a bold, even hubristic prediction to make.
 Granted, 150 years of British colonial rule had created a thriving entrepôt based around the port, a well-oiled civil service and a rather picturesque skyline of neoclassical and art deco piles clustered around the southern tip of the island.
 But outside the central business district were mudflats and swamps, and dirt-poor kampong villages.
 Most of the population lived in squalid, crowded tenements.
 There was no reliable water supply.
 In real terms, the average Singaporean in 1959 was as poor as the average American in 1860.

 Against this sobering background – a metropolis in a decade?
 But as history shows, Lee’s bold prediction came true.
 And then some.

-Today, Singapore is a gleaming city of the future, a global financial centre.
+Today, the urban planning in Singapore has created a gleaming city of the future, a global financial centre.
 Framed by lush, leafy greenery at every turn, its skyline features a dizzying collection of designs by the likes of IM Pei, Kenzo Tange, Paul Rudolf, Zaha Hadid, Ole Scheeren, Norman Foster, Richard Meier and Moshe Safdie.
-Its public infrastructure – comprising a comprehensive transportation network, education system and superb roads – serves a population of about 5.8 million in a landmass that clocks in at barely 710 square kilometres.
+Its public infrastructure – comprising a comprehensive transportation network, education system and superb roads – serves a population of about 5.8 million in a landmass that clocks in at barely 720 square kilometres.

 Singapore got here via long-term planning.
 Its small size and confinement as an island mean every square metre matters.
 The broad planning principles include building mostly high-rises to save space, carefully considering the balance of buildings’ functions, incorporating plenty of greenery, strategically developing towns outside the CBD, creating more land through reclamation and, critically, ensuring enough housing.